Zanthed/archlinux-files/etc/README.md

 - Added `-ftree-loop-vectorize` to speed up loops.
 A feature of -O3.
 - Added `-fstack-clash-protection` to identity and\/or correct stack overflows better.

 Note: I do not use `-O3` due to the possible inconsistencies it may have on certain code such as excessive loop unrolling causing slower code or compiler errors.
 Issues with -O3 have been exhibited on the Linux kernel.
-You're guaranteed better results with LTO
+You're guaranteed better results with LTO and loop vectorization.

 ### CXXFLAGS
 - Removed everything and added the `$CFLAGS` variable since everything there works for G++.